grai-io/benjy/docs/index.md

 Benjy is a data as code tool allowing users to

-* declaratively define and build your data environment
+* Declaratively define and build their data environment, in code.
-* Defines the relationships between data throughout the organization in code.
+* Define the relationships between data throughout an organization, in code.
 * Data search, discovery, and lineage.

-Much like SQL allows you to define relationships between data within a single database, benjy allows you to define relationships between data across multiple data resources (databases, flat files, APIs, etc...).
+Much like SQL allows you to define relationships between data within a single database, Benjy allows you to define relationships between data across multiple data resources (databases, flat files, APIs, etc...).
 The end result is a graph expressing the relationships between all of your team or organization's data.